freistil/freistilbox-docs/source/tech_faq/limit_access.md

 ## Deploy your changes

-Commit both files, `.htaccess` and `.htpasswd`, to your repository and push it to the freistilbox platform.
+Commit both files, `.htaccess` and `.htpasswd`, to your repository and push your changes to freistilbox.
 Your website is now protected from unauthorized looks.